How to Docker with React

 CMD [ "npm", "start" ]

 Everything in this Dockerfile is read by the Docker interpreter line by line.
-In the end, it's the blueprint to create a your custom Docker Image suited for your application.
+In the end, it’s the blueprint to create a your custom Docker Image suited for your application.
 The foundational image (here FROM) we are using here makes sure that all Node/npm commands are available in the Dockerfile.
-Otherwise, if using a non related Node image, we would need to install Node in the Dockerfile ourselves before we could use the .
+Otherwise, if using a non related Node image, we would need to install Node in the Dockerfile ourselves before we could use the Node specific commands.

 Optionally create a .dockerignore file to exclude folders and files from the Docker process.
 For example, the node_modules don’t need to be included for the Docker image, because they will be installed in the process with npm install (see Dockerfile).
 Therefore, the content of the .dockerignore file could be: